 A key to a good brief structure and consistent use will be an overall reduction in costs, as your writers will be able to complete more pieces within a shorter timeframe and give you the results you want.

 Without content briefs, it can take much longer for your writer(s) to get what they need from their research as well as oftentimes miss key points or links that would make the post better overall.

-By providing them with everything upfront you can reduce those costs and ensure they are only bringing in high-quality posts instead of ones that may never see the light of day because there are too many errors, flaws, or incomplete information within it.
+By providing them with everything upfront you can reduce those costs and ensure they are only bringing in high-quality posts instead of ones that may never see the light of day because there are too many errors, flaws, or incomplete information within them.